momentohq/public-dev-docs/docs/develop/guides/cheat-sheets/momento-cache-python-cheat-sheet.md

         print("")
 ```
 ## Write an item to a cache
 A simple example of doing a set operation.
-In the client.set call, you could pass a fourth value, the TTL and this would override the default TTL value set with the client connection object.
+In the client.set call, the TTL it optional.
+If you did pass it in, this would override the default TTL value set with the client connection object.
 ```python
   def set(cache_name, key, value, ttl=None):
     with MomentoBasics.client() as client: